v-rgrace/Viva/Viva/glint/setup/360-live-cycle-actions.md

 - How many feedback providers meet the confidentiality threshold
 - The cycle end date

-### Self-assessment and feedback provider response rate
+## Download self-assessment and feedback provider response rate

 During a live 360 cycle, an admin can check on the self-assessment and feeedback provide response rate for participants and download this information to a CSV file.